match-ROS/match_student_code/student_code/000_ExampleFolder/README.md

 **E-Mail:** lurz@match.uni-hannover.de

+## Installation
+Explain how to install your code.
+For ROS code, for example, start by explaining that your folder should be copied to catkin_ws/src.
+If applicable, create a setup.sh file to automate the installation of your code.
+An example setup.sh can be found [here](https://github.com/match-ROS/match_mobile_robotics/blob/noetic-devel/setup_full.sh).

 ## Packages
 ### example_pkg
 Explain in one sentence what the package is.
 In the package should be another README that deeply explains how to use the package.
 See the example file in the `example_pkg`-folder for the structure.